imyrvold/imyrvold.github.io-ivan/Content/vapor/vorian-on-cloudrun.md

 ## UsersService

+The source code for this project is at [UsersService](https://github.com/shortcut/UsersService).
 I have a few years ago made a Vapor project to authenticate a user, returning JWT access token and refresh token to the user so that he can access protected API endpoints.
 I thought that this would be perfect for authenticating the Vorian SwiftUI app.
 As there have been a few years since developing this, I wanted to modernize the project, and replace the Fluent ORM I used at the time with MongoKitten and Meow ORM, which are dedicated frameworks for MongoDB (I think that Joannis Orlandos that is the developer and maintainer of these frameworks have a soft spot for cats 😄).
 This was a new framework that I haven't used before, so I had to have a few sessions with Joannis on his Discord server to make progress.
 I also used these frameworks for PriceJob and ContentService too.

 I used the same procedure as for the PriceJob service, to use Cloud Build to build the docker container every time there is a push to the GitHub repository, and save it to my personal Docker Hub.
 Unfortunately, I couldn't use a complete CI/CD for this with Cloud Build, but I hope that this will be possible in the future.
 Now only the Continuous Integration part of it is working, and I have to go to Cloud Run to push a button to make a new revision of the service after it has been built.
 If I had developed the docker container with one of the Google supported languages, that would have worked.
 But that is a minor annoyance.
 Cloud Build takes around 12-14 minutes to complete the build of the docker container.